 Biographies (click names below to display)

 As Mayor, Merkel serves as the chief executive officer of the town.
-She serves on the Inter-Jurisdictional Committee with Loudoun and Fairfax counties, represents the town as a Commissioner of the Northern Virginia Regional Commission, and is a member of the Novaregion Foundation.
-She has also served on the Northern Virginia Transportation Authority’s Planning Commission Advisory Committee and has worked closely with Fairfax County in planning for pedestrian and bicycle access to the Herndon Metro Station, serving on the Herndon Metro Station Access Management Study Group (HMSAMS).
+She serves on the Inter-Jurisdictional Committee with Loudoun and Fairfax counties and the Northern Virginia Regional Commission, and she is a member of the Novaregion Foundation.
+She is the town sections chair of the Virginia Municipal League’s Executive Committee.
+She has served on the Northern Virginia Transportation Authority’s Planning Commission Advisory Committee.

 Prior to her service on the Town Council, Merkel served on the Herndon Homes Tour Committee, and participated in the Citizen’s Planning Academy and the Downtown Master Plan Citizens Advisory Group.
 She was appointed by Fairfax County Supervisor John Foust to represent the Town of Herndon on the Dranesville District Area Plans Review Task Force, a group that reviewed the proposed development surrounding the Route 28 Metro Site and its future impact on the town.

 Merkel is a member of Arts Herndon; the Herndon Historical Society; the Dulles Regional Chamber of Commerce and Sister Cities International.

 Merkel worked for Fairfax County Public Schools as a classroom teacher, reading specialist and staff developer from 1996 until 2004.
 Her classroom strategies have been featured in two professional books, "Shared Reading for Today's Classroom" and "Catching Readers Before They Fall.”